jinja2cpp/Jinja2Cpp/README.md

 ## Acknowledgments
 Thanks to @manu343726 for CMake scripts improvement, bugs hunting and fixing and conan.io packaging.

-Thanks to @martinmoene for perfectly implemented xxx-lite libraries.
+Thanks to @martinmoene for the perfectly implemented xxx-lite libraries.

+Thanks to @vitaut for the amazing text formatting library

+Thanks to @martinus for the fast hash maps implementation

 ## Changelog